IRS Code 152, What Does Refund Information Mean On 2021/2022 Tax Topic?

 Is this tax code good or bad?

-It is important to note that this code isn’t great, but it’s not terrible either.
+This code isn’t amazing but it’s okay.
 It’s a neutral number.
 The code indicates that your taxpayer’s tax returns are processed.

 It’s not connected to penalties, late payments, or other irregularities; therefore, there is no reason to be concerned when it is displayed in your tax report.